OCA/mis-builder/docs/usage.rst

    * Sum Columns: Creates a new column sum of others existing in the report
    * Compare Columns: Creates a comparison (percentage) of 2 existing columns
    * MIS Budget (If budget installed): Use Budget Series
+   * MIS Budget by GL account (if budget installed): determines a budget by GL account.

 #.
 Dates Mode:

    * Fixed Dates: simply provide the fixed range